MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/compliance-offering-FISC-Japan.md

 ms.collection: M365-security-compliance
 ---

-Microsoft meets the requirements of the Financial Industry Information Systems v8 standard in Japan.
+# Compliance Offering: Center for Financial Industry Information Systems (FISC)

-# FISC Overview
+## FISC Overview

 The Center for Financial Industry Information Systems (FISC) is a not-for-profit organization established by the Japanese Ministry of Finance in 1984 to promote security in banking computer systems in Japan.
 Some 700 corporations in Japan are supporting members, including major financial institutions, insurance and credit companies, securities firms, computer manufacturers, and telecommunications enterprises.